-The efficiency of sound travel under water has led to increasing concern over how man-made sound potentially impacts the underwater environment.
+The efficiency of sound travel under water has led to increasing concern over how artificial sound potentially impacts the underwater environment.
 Our scientists support and conduct research to examine these potential impacts on marine animals and to increase understanding of:

 How marine animals use sound.